LaurentTrk/phapass/index.md

 ### Enhance extension UI

-Once everything was running smoothly, I started to craft a more friendly UI
+Once everything was running smoothly, I started to craft a more friendly UI.

 #### Tutorial for the vault creation